 "You say, 'I am rich; I have acquired great wealth and do not need a thing" (Rev. 3:17).

-The one thing Laodicea was famous for was its awful water.
-The water needed to be piped in from a spring miles away and was full of minerals which made it taste bad.
-The water was good for nothing.
-It was neither hot - like Hierapolis - or cold - like Colossae.
-It was lukewarm and John wanted to spit it out of his mouth.
+It was neither hot - like Hierapolis - nor cold - like Colossae.
+It was lukewarm, and John wanted to spit it out of his mouth.

-The one thing Laodicea was famous for was its awful water.
-The water needed to be piped in from a spring miles away and was full of minerals which made it taste bad.
-The water was good for nothing.
-It was neither hot - like Hierapolis - or cold - like Colossae.
-It was lukewarm and John wanted to spit it out of his mouth.
+It was neither hot - like Hierapolis - nor cold - like Colossae.
+It was lukewarm, and John wanted to spit it out of his mouth.

-He is speaking into the physical context that the people would understand, but is also using the text of scripture to enhance his message.
-John weaves the message of obedience from Leviticus:
+John is speaking to the context of the cities that the people would understand but is also using the text of scripture to enhance his message.

 "Even the land was defiled; so I punished it for its sin, and the land vomited out its inhabitants" (Lev.
 18:25)

 "Keep all my decrees and laws and follow them, so that the land where I am bringing you to live may not vomit you out" (Lev.
-20:22).
+20:22)

 Cold water - Colossae - is good.
 Refreshing.
-Life giving.
+Life-giving.

 Hot water - Hierapolis - is good.
 Relaxing.
 Invigorating.
 Renewing.

 The water at Laodicea?
 Rotten.
-No good. "lukewarm" and ready to be spit out of your mouth.
+No good.
+"Lukewarm," and ready to be spit out of your mouth.

 Cold water - Colossae - is good.
 Refreshing.
-Life giving.
+Life-giving.

 Hot water - Hierapolis - is good.
 Relaxing.
 Invigorating.
 Renewing.

 The water at Laodicea?
 Rotten.
-No good. "lukewarm" and ready to be spit out of your mouth.
+No good.
+"Lukewarm," and ready to be spit out of your mouth.

 Laodicea - modern name Laodikeia, Turkey